-The University encourages any student unable to pay their tuition fees to contact the University’s Student Finance team, email@example.com to discuss a payment plan or alternative sources of funding.
+The University encourages any student unable to pay their tuition fees to contact the University’s Student Finance team, email@example.com to discuss alternative sources of funding.

 If you would like impartial guidance, get in touch with Hertfordshire Students’ Union Advice & Support Centre.
 Hertfordshire Students’ Union is independent to the University and can provide free and confidential advice for many matters.
 Contact the Advice & Support Team by telephone: 01707 285022, or e-mail: firstname.lastname@example.org.